Inflatable boat repair paint for restoring old inflatables inflatable dinghies zodiac inflatable boats

 Do you paint over the rubber strips?

-For the best finish any rubber strips should be cleaned with Xylene and then taped off.
+For the best finish any rubber strips should be cleaned with MEK and then taped off and not painted.

 Back to Top